lgrossman105/final-project-sports-betting-line-shopper/README.md

 conda activate betting-en
 ```

+## Create csv file of available sports - available_sports.csv
+This file represents the list of available sports with both the title and key from the Odds api

 ## Clone repo and download it from github.
 Navigate to repo from commandline: here's an example
 cd ~/Users/alexanderbotticelli/Documents/GitHub